 Earth Day was born in 1970 and marks a big win for global environmental movements.
 These movements work hard to keep our planet safe.
 They teach people to use resources wisely so we don’t waste them.

 This is called sustainable resource management.
-Many global groups, such as Greenpeace, Friends of the Earth, and Extinction Rebellion, work to protect nature.
-They protest against things that harm nature, such as pollution and deforestation caused by cutting down too many trees.
+Many global groups, such as Greenpeace, Friends of the Earth, and Extinction Rebellion, work to protect nature and protest its harm, such as pollution and deforestation caused by cutting down too many trees.

 Indigenous communities have always cared for the land.
-They teach us about preserving biodiversity and the variety of plants and animals on earth.
-These eco-activists work together to keep our planet healthy for everyone.
+They teach us about preserving biodiversity and the variety of plants and animals on Earth.
+These eco-activists work together to keep everyone on our planet healthy.

 Values and Social Bases of Environmentalism